-Generation of ROS was evaluated by using DCFH fluorescent probe based on the methods of Schuessel K et al. (Schuessel et al. 2006) with some modifications.
+Generation of ROS was evaluated by using DCFH fluorescent probe according to Schuessel et al. (2006) with some modifications.
 H2DCF-DA is hydrolyzed and oxidized by various ROS to the fluorescent DCF (Hempel et al. 1999).
 H2DCF-DA does not stain mitochondria (Diaz et al. 2003), but is oxidized mainly by peroxides in the cytosol (Walrand et al. 2003).
-The oxidized forms of H2DCF-DA, DCF, could be excited with the 485 nm laser and emission at 530 nm laser of the Becton-Dickinson (BD Biosciences, San Jose, USA) FACSCalibur flow cytometer.
+The oxidized forms of H2DCF-DA, DCF, could be excited with a 485 nm laser and emission at 530 nm laser of the Becton-Dickinson (BD Biosciences, San Jose, USA) FACSCalibur flow cytometer.

-The H2DCF-DA was used at a final concentration of 20 μ M by adding 20 μ l of H2DCF-DA solution to 1.0 ml cells suspension.
-The cells were incubated in dark at 37°C for 30 min.
-Then, the cells were washed twice with PBS (150 g, 5 min) and resuspended in PBS solution at 1×10^6 cells/ml for flow cytometric analysis with Becton-Dickinson FACSCalibur utilizing CellQuest Pro software.
+The H2DCF-DA was used at a final

+concentration of 20 μ M by adding 20 μ l of H2DCF-DA solution to 1.0 ml cells suspension.
+The cells were incubated in the dark at 37 °C for 30 min.
+Then, the cells were washed twice with PBS (150 g, 5 min) and resuspended in PBS solution at 1 x 106 cells/ml for flow cytometric analysis with Becton-Dickinson FACSCalibur utilizing CellQuest Pro software.
 A minimum of 8000 events were recorded per single measurement.
 Background fluorescence was corrected by the inclusion of parallel blanks.
 The level of ROS was expressed in arbitrary units (fluorescent intensity, FI).
-Cells were analyzed immediately after staining and always kept on ice in dark until measurement.
+Cells were analyzed immediately after staining and always kept on ice in the dark until measurement.